 Guiding principles are short statements that describe core values.
 They outline goals for interacting with and serving the rest of the business.
 For guiding principles to have a real impact, they should be based on input from all other areas of the organization.
-An example guiding principle for Finance could be to “leverage our financial acumen to better the business about issues and opportunities within the company.”
-Leadership relies on Finance to provide timely and accurate information to support the strategy and decision-making.
-As the primary department specializing in a purely “numbers perspective,” a guiding principle can be built around making the perspective accessible to everyone in the organization.
+An example guiding principle for Finance could be: “To leverage our financial acumen to better the business regarding issues and opportunities within the company.”
+Leadership relies on Finance to provide timely and accurate information to support the strategy and decision making.
+As the primary department specializing in a “numbers perspective,” a guiding principle can be built around making the perspective accessible to everyone in the organization.
 Other guiding principles can be built around other capabilities and roles within the finance organization.

-A Process Improvement Vision is a picture of how well the company wants to perform across key processes, and what capabilities are needed to accomplish the organization’s goals.
-Creating a Process Improvement Vision helps companies decide what peak performance looks like for each department within finance.
-Will the procurement department be lean, and use technology to get the job done quickly and accurately?
-How will the planning department share forward looking information with operations?
-The Process Improvement Vision should be put in place to guide the department as it improves.
-A Process Improvement Vision helps to prioritize and organize steps taken toward the end goal.
-Begin with a clear idea of what the process should look like and then create a Process Improvement Vision to get there over time.
+A process improvement vision is a picture of how well the company wants to perform across key processes and what capabilities are needed to accomplish the organization’s finance transformation goals.
+Creating a process improvement vision helps companies decide what peak performance looks like for each department within Finance.
+Will the procurement department be lean and use technology to get the job done quickly and accurately?
+How will the planning department share forward-looking information with Operations?
+A process improvement vision will guide departments as they improve.
+It will help to prioritize and organize steps taken toward the end goal.
+Begin with a clear idea of what the process should look like, and then create a process improvement vision to get there over time.

-Data can get very messy, very fast.
+Data can get messy, fast.
 If invoices are entered into the system incompletely or inaccurately, the date in the payables system will only get worse as time goes on.
-Dirty data can come from inconsistent naming conventions or format, incorrect coding, unclear guidelines for creation of new accounts, and more.
-For example, a large services company used one Chart of Accounts (CoA) to handle data from five different legal entities.
-The CoA contained thousands of accounts, some of which were duplicative, and many of which were empty.
-Coding mistakes were rampant, and reporting was nearly impossible without manual intervention.
+Dirty data can come from inconsistent naming conventions or formats, incorrect coding, unclear guidelines for creating new accounts, and more.
+For example, a large services company used one chart of accounts (CoA) to handle data from five different legal entities.
+The CoA contained thousands of accounts, some duplicated and many empty.
+Coding mistakes were rampant and reporting was nearly impossible without manual intervention.
 Recognizing the need for a change, the company took several weeks to streamline their account string and consolidate the CoA.
 When the data was clean, coding errors diminished significantly.
 Finance could easily share reports with the ability to view data across the legal entities and company divisions.
-Scrubbing your data will be time consuming, and maintenance must be intentional, but clean, consistent data has a significant impact on daily operations at all levels.
+Scrubbing your data will be time consuming, and maintenance must be intentional.
+However, clean, consistent data has a significant impact on daily operations at all levels.

-Creating an agreement (Service Level Charters) between Finance and other departments defines the role of Finance as it relates to the rest of the organization.
-Service Level Charters rationalizes the work being done and drives accountability for meeting efficiency targets.
+Creating an agreement (service level charter) between Finance and other departments defines the role of Finance as it relates to the rest of the organization.
+Service level charters rationalize the work being done and drive accountability for meeting efficiency targets.
 Defining responsibilities and accountabilities can prevent duplication and reduce error rate.
-If a division accountant believes his charter is providing financial reports for operations, while the corporate accountant is doing the same, the Service Level Charter will expose the duplication of work.
-A Service Level Charter that defines roles between departments improves communication, provides a source of accountability, and increases efficiency for everyone involved.
+If a division accountant believes their charter is providing financial reports for Operations while the corporate accountant is doing the same, the service level charter will expose the duplication of work.
+A service level charter that defines roles between departments improves communication, provides a source of accountability, and increases efficiency for everyone involved.

+This is the last step in finance transformation.
 Putting technology before process is putting the cart before the horse.
 Often, companies decide to put in a new ERP system, thinking it will solve all their problems.
-It rarely does; extra technology and upgraded systems make terrible band-aids for a broken process.
+It rarely does.
+Extra technology and upgraded systems make terrible band-aids for a broken process.
 Adding high-powered technology to the mix only makes it more chaotic, less accurate, and more time consuming.
 Evaluation of process should always come first.
 Fix issues as they are found and get the process and organization right before changing technology.
 Systems are meant to support processes, not create them.

-When working to support the overall vision of the company, consider the scope and key priorities of the transformed Finance organization.
+When working to support the overall vision of the company, consider the scope and key priorities of the transformed finance organization.
 Identify where inefficiencies exist today, and determine what leading practices are applicable.
-Decide what role technology will play in the future, and make sure processes are in place to support it first.
+Decide what role technology will play in the future, and ensure processes are in place to support it first.